 - Company Revises Capex Guidance Downwards

 Capital expenditure is the biggest cash expense for an oil and gas company.
 The depressed commodity prices over the last two years have forced oil and gas producers across the globe to cut down their exploration and drilling budgets.
-Consequently, ConocoPhillips had reduced its 2016 capital spending budget to $5.5 billion from its previous guidance of $5.7 billion.
-However, in the latest quarter, the company has further reduced its capital expenditure guidance to $5.2 billion for the full year.
-This lower capital spending will enable ConocoPhillips to manage its cash flows better, given that its cash flows have been diminishing.
+Consequently, ConocoPhillips had spent only $5.2 billion as capital expenditure in 2016.

 - Increased Focus On Cost Optimization In A Weak Oil Price Environment

 In order to sustain the operating margins in the current downturn, ConocoPhillips has been working towards reducing its operating costs from its key regions.
-Since the company has been progressing well on this front, it had revised its guidance for adjusted operating costs to $6.8 billion from its previous target of $7.0 billion.
-However, due to better than expected results from its cost reduction measures, the company has further cut its operating cost guidance to $6.6 billion for the current year.
+The company managed to bring down its operating costs to $6.6 billion in 2016 as opposed to its initial guidance of $7 billion.
+For 2017, ConocoPhillips expects to further reduce its costs to $6 billion during the year.
 If the company manages to achieve its target, it will be able to sustain its operations and preserve its profits over the next few quarters.